gvoze32/NotFollow/README.md

 - Generates a list of non-followers with their usernames and profiles

-- Allows you to mark users as unfollowed

-- Dark mode and light mode theme toggle

-## Technical Details

-- Built with HTML, CSS, and JavaScript

-- Uses Tailwind CSS for styling

-- Utilizes the Flowbite library for modal functionality

-- Supports dark mode and light mode theme toggle using local storage

 ## Getting Started

 1. Clone this repository to your local machine.